raku-community-modules/Web-App-MVC/README.md

 #### connector

-Required by WWW::App::MVC, this hash specifies which connector engine to use to handle your application.
+Required by Web::App::MVC, this hash specifies which connector engine to use to handle your application.
-We support the same connectors as WWW::App itself.
+We support the same connectors as Web::App itself.
 The __type__ key determines the name of the library to use, and all other options will be passed to the respective libraries.
 At this time, the only other option supported (and indeed required)